The Influence of Traditional Native American Herbalism on Modern Wellness Practices

 For centuries, the indigenous tribes of North America have harbored a deep-rooted connection with the Earth, cultivating an intricate knowledge of plant-based healing that has profoundly influenced modern herbalism and naturopathy.
+These days, people use food grade ethanol to extract the beneficial properties from plants like the ones listed below.
 Let's journey through the last millennium to discover the timeless techniques and potent ingredients that Native American herbalism has imparted to today's wellness practices.

 Harmony with Nature